bparanj/coding-skill/_posts/2020-01-23-problem-solving-techniques-for-coding-interview.md

 ## Conclusion

 The high level strategic decisions are data structures, algorithms and problem solving strategies and the tactical decisions at the code level are coding patterns, coding drills and the semantics.
 You need a good grasp of both aspects to become a problem solver capable of solving new problems.

+You already need to know the basic data structures and algorithms to read this book.
+The authors recommend the book Algorithms by Dasgupta, Papadirnitriou, and Vazirani because it is succinct and beautifully written.

 In upcoming articles, we will see the forest as well as the trees by discussing both the big picture as well as the lower level details that fit into the higher level structure.